 The heavy bag could increase the power of your strikes, but not it’s not enough to acquire all the skills and tactics to become a good kickboxer.

 Besides, Lateral moves are essential for a successful career because the ring is small, and you can’t learn it properly when you train kickboxing alone at home.

 Related article: Is Jiu-Jitsu Better Than Kickboxing?

 Karate is among the most straightforward martial arts to learn at home.
 However, there’s a positive side to Karate – katas and basic strikes.

 The stance is easy to master, plus you can watch all the moves in the mirror.
 Besides, you can train alone when preparing for all kinds of competitions.

-But if you’d like to participate in the competition, you’d have to modify your strikes and stance.
-First, you need a training partner to get a feel of the fight.
+But if you’d like to participate in the competition, you must modify your strikes and stance.
+First, you need a training partner to feel the fight.

 Related article: What Is the Difference Between Jiu-Jitsu and Karate?

 Wing Chun is an excellent martial arts discipline you can learn at home.
 Just buy a dummy and train moves.